qinchao0525/MiniFTP/README.md

 `make`<br>
 `sudo ./miniftpd`<br>

-Then  you can connect this server by FTP in Linux.
+Then  you can connect this server by FTP in Linux.<br>

+You can run and test on your localhost, following the next step.<br>
+>sudo ./miniftpd & <br>
+>ftp 127.0.0.1